gillimo/research-agent/docs/tickets.md

 - [x] UAT24: Handle outside-workspace prompt in scenarios
   Respond to the "Command touches outside workspace" confirmation before waiting for completion.
   Acceptance: scenario does not hang at the outside-workspace prompt.
+- [x] UAT25: Handle follow-up approval prompt
+  After the follow-up question, respond to the approval prompt before quitting.
+  Acceptance: scenario does not leave the plan approval prompt pending.

 P20a ?
 UAT harness stability (task breakdown)
 - [x] UAT6a: Ensure socket inputs are accepted